Maersk Air: Decline

-Maersk was struck by a series of labor disputes in 1998 and 1999.
+Maersk was affected by a series of labor disputes in 1998 and 1999.
 At the turn of the century Maersk Air fell into financial distress.
-The airline was struck hard by the 2001 airline recession, making a loss that year of DKK 341 million.
-Ridership increased in 2002, largely through the increased sale of discounted tickets.
+The airline was hit hard by the 2001 airline recession, making a loss that year of DKK 341 million.
+Leadership increased in 2002, largely through the increased sale of discounted tickets.
 Maersk Air therefore turned to divest its non-core activities.
 Estonian Air was sold to SAS in 2003.
 The British subsidiary lost an accumulative DKK 325 million from 2000 through 2002.
-The company was therefore sold in a management buyout in 2003, with the airline becoming Duo Airways.
+The company was therefore sold in a management buyout in 2003, the airline becoming Duo Airways.